a2a-fair-metrics/a2a-fair-metrics/benchmark/README.md

 deliberately refer to resources using IRIs to the alternative hostname
 <a href="https://з11.ею/2022/a2a-fair-metrics/">з11.ею</a> (aka xn--11-slc.xn--e1a4c)
 instead of <a href="https://s11.no/2022/a2a-fair-metrics/">s11.no</a>
 as pointed to by the PID redirects.
+It is also possible to force access to the tests using IPv6 only with the hostanmeI <a href="https://ipv6.s11.no/2022/a2a-fair-metrics/">ipv6.s11.no</a>.
 </p>
 <section>